wp-plugins/transifex-live-integration/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Transifex Live Integration plugin is a new, innovative way to localize your WordPress website or blog.
+The Transifex Live WordPress plugin is a new, innovative way to localize your WordPress website or blog.

 == Description ==